duguyue100/NSC-GPU-GUIDE/User-Guide.md

     # True if NVIDIA CUDA is installed.
     ENABLE_GPU=true
-# specify CUDA VERSION, 9 for CUDA 9, 10 for CUDA 10
-    CUDA_VERSION=9

-    # True if you need Python, support from Anaconda
+    # True if you need Python, support from Miniconda
     ENABLE_PYTHON=true
-    # 2 is Python 2.7, 3 is Python 3.6
-    PYTHON_VERSION=2

     # True if you want to install all libraries locally
     ENABLE_DL_ALL=false